genesiscommunitysuccess/docs/docs/02_database/07_types-of-api/00_index.md

   - types
 ---

-The version to use depends on:
+The API that you choose to use depends on:

 - whether you are writing code in Kotlin or Java
 - whether there is a need to write asynchronous (async) or synchronous (blocking) code